-In addition to the Paced Transition Plan and the Incremental Objectives, the ARRC is also working to address the fact that many contracts for products referencing USD LIBOR do not adequately account for the possibility that LIBOR may no longer be usable.
-To protect against this risk, the ARRC has released final recommended language on USD LIBOR fallback contract language for syndicated loans, bilateral loans, floating rate notes and securitizations.
-These provisions are for market participants’ voluntary use in new contracts that reference LIBOR and were developed with the goal of reducing the risk of serious market disruption in the event that LIBOR is no longer usable.
+In addition to the Paced Transition Plan and the recommended transition milestones, the ARRC is also working to address the fact that many contracts for products referencing USD LIBOR do not adequately account for the possibility that LIBOR may no longer be usable.
+To protect against this risk, the ARRC has released final recommended language on USD LIBOR fallback contract language for cash products.
 To learn more about fallback contract language, visit here.

 In 2017, the ARRC selected SOFR as the rate that represents best practice for use in certain new USD derivatives and other financial contracts, representing the ARRC's preferred alternative to USD LIBOR.
 SOFR is a broad measure of the cost of borrowing cash overnight collateralized by U.S. Treasury securities in the repurchase agreement (repo) market.
 This rate is robust, is not at risk of cessation, and it meets international standards.
 It is produced by the New York Fed in cooperation with the Office of Financial Research.
 The New York Fed publishes SOFR each business day at approximately 8:00 a.m Eastern Time.

 SOFR is a much more resilient rate than LIBOR because of how it is produced and the depth and liquidity of the markets that underlie it.
 As an overnight secured rate, SOFR better reflects the way financial institutions fund themselves today.
-The transactions underlying SOFR regularly exceed $800 billion in daily volumes.
+The transaction volumes underlying SOFR regularly are around $1 trillion in daily volumes.
 The volumes underlying SOFR are far larger than the transactions in any other U.S. money market.
 This makes it a transparent rate that is representative of the market across a broad range of market participants and protects it from attempts at manipulation.
 Also, the fact that it’s derived from the U.S. Treasury repo market means that, unlike LIBOR, it’s not at risk of disappearing.

 In addition, Federal Reserve Board staff members have published a FEDS note that includes data on indicative compound averages of SOFR and, based on a methodology they have proposed, estimated forward-looking term rates, that will be updated periodically.
-This note provides a high-level summary of the approach used to derive their estimated forward-looking term rates while a working paper provides a more in-depth discussion of the methodology.
 The data are for informational purposes only and are intended to help market participants better understand how forward-looking term and compounded SOFR may behave over time.
 The ARRC has set a goal of seeing a robust, IOSCO-compliant forward-looking term rate produced by a private administrator that could be used in commercial contracts once the SOFR derivatives markets that the term rate would be based on have grown to sufficient depth.

 The Paced Transition Plan below includes specific steps and timelines designed to encourage adoption of SOFR.
-The timeline for the Paced Transition Plan, adopted in October 2017, is shown below.
-As noted above, the ARRC also issued a set of 2019 Incremental Objectives, which complement the Paced Transition Plan.
+The timeline for the Paced Transition Plan, is shown below.1

 - Anticipated completion: 2018 H2